 - Panic attacks

-In addition to these, anywhere from 10 to 25% of long-term Ativan users will experience protracted withdrawal.
+In addition, anywhere from 10 to 25% of long-term Ativan users will experience protracted withdrawal.
 Also known as post-acute withdrawal syndrome (PAWS), this involves milder symptoms that come and go for several months.
 Sometimes PAWS can occur for over a year.
 The most common symptoms include:

 - Intense and persistent anxiety